ethereum-oasis-op/baseline-website/template/content/news/grantsmarch2021.md

 If you are interested in contributing monetarily to the Baseline Protocol grant pool, visit [our Open Collective Portal](https://opencollective.com/baseline-protocol).

 ## Grant wishlist

-Here These are some examples of things the protocol can would like to fund.
-The This purpose of this wishlist is not to serve as an exhaustive list of everything that would be good for the communityprotocol, but as a way to encourage ideas for potential applicants.
+Here are some examples of things the protocol can fund.
+The purpose of this wishlist is not to serve as an exhaustive list of everything that would be good for the community, but as a way to encourage ideas for potential applicants.
 If your idea to improve the protocol doesn’t fit exactly, feel free to surprise us with your proposal!

 - Implementation of a HelloWorld-style demo to explain the baseline protocol.
 - Contribution to a react.js admin dashboard for configuring and monitoring a baseline stack.